elastic/kibana/rfcs/text/0013_background_sessions.md

   // If we are restoring a session, set the session ID in the search service searchService.session.restore(sessionId);
 } else {
-  // Otherwise, start a new background session to associate our search requests appState.sessionId = searchService.session.start();
+  // Otherwise, start a new search session to associate our search requests appState.sessionId = searchService.session.start();
 }